glaswalker/techniker-test/README.md

 Softwareentwicklung Test Repository

-This is attenden to be the first steps for the students to get to know github.
+This is attended to be the first steps for the students to get to know github.